 During the dispute process try to curtail applying for new credit.
 Credit repair does involve adding positive information to your credit files but wait until you have completed the dispute process.

 If you do not have the time to dispute bad credit, consider Lexington Law.
-They have assisted clients in removing 2,548,948 negative items in 2011 alone.
+They have assisted clients in removing over 10+million negative items from combined clients credit reports in 2017 alone.
 Those negative credit items included: Bankruptcies, Foreclosures, Tax Liens, Repossessions, Judgments, Collections, Late revolving credit payments, and Inquiries.
-Call for a free credit repair consultation today (877) 587-4574.